deep-diver/llamaduo/README.md

 This project comes with the toolset of batch inference, evaluation, and synthetic data generation.
 Each tool can be run independently, but they could be hooked up to form a pipeline.
 It's on the end user to figure out the best way to collate these together.

-The prerequisite to run these toolset is to have a dataset consisting of desired `(prompt, response)` pairs.
-The exact format of the dataset could be found [here](https://huggingface.co/datasets/sayakpaul/no_robots_only_coding).
-The `prompt` is the input to the small size LLM to generate output.
-Then, `prompt`, `response`, and the `generated output` are going to be used to evaluate the fine-tuned small size LLM.
-The main idea is to make small size LLM to output as much as similar to the given response.
+The prerequisite to run this toolset is to have a dataset consisting of desired `(prompt, response)` pairs.
+The exact format of the dataset can be found [here](https://huggingface.co/datasets/sayakpaul/no_robots_only_coding).
+The `prompt` is the input to the small-size LLM to generate output.
+Then, `prompt`, `response`, and the `generated output` are going to be used to evaluate the fine-tuned small-size LLM.
+The main idea is to make a small LLM output similar to the given response.

 ### Fine-tuning

 We leverage Hugging Face's [alignment-handbook](https://github.com/huggingface/alignment-handbook) to streamline the LLM fine-tuning.
-Specifically, all the detailed fine-tuning parameters for this project could be found in [this config](config/sample_config.yaml).
-Also note that the same config can be reused for the batch inference in the next section to make sure there is no mimatched configurations.
+Specifically, all the detailed fine-tuning parameters for this project can be found in [this config](config/sample_config.yaml).
+Also note that the same config can be reused for the batch inference in the next section to make sure there are no mismatched configurations.

-Also, we are planning to add scripts to run the fine-tuning on the cloud.
-The list of supported cloud platform will be updated below:
+Also, we plan to add scripts to run the fine-tuning on the cloud.
+The list of supported cloud platforms will be updated below:
 - [`dstack Sky`](https://sky.dstack.ai/): detailed instruction can be found in [dstack directory](dstack/).

 ### Batch inference

 Batch inference lets fine-tuned LLM to generate text and push the results on the Hugging Face Dataset repository.

-To perform this you need to run the following commands in terminal:
+To perform this, you need to run the following commands in the terminal:

 ```console
 # HF_TOKEN is required to access gated model repository